Prevents installation of composer packages with known security vulnerabilities: no API, simply require it

 This package can only be required in its

-dev-master version: there will never be stable/tagged versions because of
+dev-latest version: there will never be stable/tagged versions because of

 the nature of the problem being targeted.
 Security issues are in fact a moving target, and locking your project to a